Ripretinib (Qinlock™)

 This medication may affect a man's reproductive system, resulting in sperm production becoming irregular or stopping permanently.
 You may want to consider sperm banking if you may wish to have a child in the future.
 Discuss these options with your oncology team.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment and for at least 1 week after treatment, even if your menstrual cycle stops or you believe you are not producing sperm.
-You should not breastfeed while receiving this medication or for one week after your last dose.
+You should not breastfeed while receiving this medication or for 1 week after your last dose.